SmithTyerra/cpsc4175/Homework/Assignment3.md

 that are to be performed on this numerical data (i.e. multiplication, division, addition, subtraction)._

-3. _A data flow diagram shows the flow of data throughout a given process beginning with the input and ending with the output._

-4. _A finite state machine is a diagram that shows a sequence in which the output is a function of the inputs._

-5. _An entity-relation diagram is a diagram that show the relationship between entities and shows the attributes of each entity._

-6. _A structured analysis and design technique diagram is a diagram that shows the entities and the actions that can be performed in a given system and the relationship between the two._

-7. _A specification and design language diagram is a diagram that shows the processes of a given system and how to go from start to finish within that system._
+3. _In the diagram I submitted, it is shown that in order for student grades to be processed, the instructor must create a gradebook, assign a final grade, grade the student's work, and then produce a grade report._

+4. _In the diagram that I have submitted, it is shown that in order to complete an online order a customer must search or browse for an item, then view the item an decide whether or not they like it.
+After that, they must add the item to the shopping cart and proceed to checkout.
+The customer also has a choice to remove the item if the decide that they do not want to purchase it anymore and can view their shopping cart also._

+5. _In the diagram that I have submitted, it is shown that there are four
+entities: Customer, Order, OrderDetails, and Product and that there is either a many-to-many or one-to-many relationship amongst them.
+The attributes of each entity is also listed.

+6. _In the diagram that I have submitted, the inputs (i.e. pin#, cancel, transaction info, etc.) and the outputs (i.e. cash, reciept, etc.) are shown for an ATM._

+7. _In the diagram that I have submitted, the process of using an ATM is shown form start to finish._

-8. _Z specification is used to model computing systems.
-The function that I have chosen displays the ATMBooth interface._
+8. _The Z-specification function that I have chosen displays the ATMBooth interface of a given ATM system._